-WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes visibility and awareness of lesbian, gay, bisexual and transgender (LGBT pride) issues on an international level.
-WorldPride includes parades/marches, festivals and other cultural activities such as human right conference.
+WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes visibility and awareness of lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) issues on an international level.
+WorldPride includes parades/marches, festivals and other cultural activities such as a human right conference.